The effects of alcohol consumption when you are Diabetic

 Learn about the effects of different types of alcohol on Diabetes, and guidelines on alcohol consumption for Diabetic people.

 Drinking alcohol when you are Diabetic will cause your blood sugar to rise.

 Plus, alcohol contains a lot of calories.
 If you drink, do it occasionally and only when your Diabetes and blood sugar level are well-controlled.
 If you are following a calorie-controlled meal plan, one drink of alcohol should be counted as two fat exchanges.

 It is a good idea to check with your doctor to see if drinking alcohol is safe for you.

-- While moderate amounts of alcohol can cause blood sugar to rise, excess alcohol can actually decrease your blood sugar level – sometimes causing it to drop into dangerous levels.
+- While moderate amounts of alcohol can cause your blood sugar level to rise, excess alcohol can actually decrease your blood sugar level – sometimes causing it to drop into dangerous levels.

 - Beer and sweet wine contain carbohydrates and may raise blood sugar.